TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # DESCRIPTION

-The "git proj" subcommand supports using git repo for versioning files to locally mounted external drives.
+The "git proj" sub-command supports using git repo for versioning files to locally mounted external drives.

 git-proj also mostly solves the issue with large binary files causing